 - 2 large eggplant

-- extra salt and sugar for sweating the eggplant
+- 1 tablespoon salt - for sweating the eggplant

 - Wash and dry the eggplant and cut off the tops, then cut into approximately 2-inch strips.
 Put the eggplant in a large bowl and sprinkle with one tablespoon of salt and about half that amount of sugar.
 Toss with hands.